lumeland/lume.land/docs/core/basename-parsers.md

 ---
 title: Basename parsers
-description: Parse the file's basename to extract extra data
+description: Parse file basenames to extract extra data
 order: 10
 ---

-When Lume is scanning the source folder, it can extract automaticaly some info from the basename of files (the filename after removing the extension) and folders.
+When Lume is scanning the source folder, it can automatically extract some info from the basename of files (the filename after removing the extension) and folders.

-For example, let's say you want to create the variable `order` to sort the pages in a menu.
+For example, let's say you want to create the variable `order` to sort pages in a menu.
 A way to make this variable explicit is to save your pages with the `[order].` prefix:

 ```txt